-The monastery in China where they practiced qigong
+The monastery in China where we practiced qigong

 What she brings to the practice